 Criminology also studies the impact of the various agencies and organisations that deal with crime: the police, the courts, the probation and prison services, as well as the role of the Ministry of Justice and the Home Office.
 Studying Criminology enables you to focus on questions such as ‘is criminal behaviour learned or inherited?’ and ‘why are some actions defined as criminal and not others?’; ‘what is the purpose of punishment and to what extent does it deter criminal behaviour?’

 Criminology is a well-established degree at Liverpool Hope and is taught by staff with considerable experience at national and international level.
-Several key criminological textbooks are written by members of the department.
+Several key criminological textbooks are written by members of the School.
 The Criminology team is enthusiastic and dedicated and will help you to get the most out of your degree.
 Criminology is heavily focused on justice - how it is delivered, to whom, by whom and whether or not it is effective.
 This reflects Liverpool Hope’s commitment to social justice both nationally and internationally.For more details and information about this course visit:

 You will be taught by academics who are actively engaged in research and have published in their specialist fields.
-We provide you with a supportive and collegial environment that helps you to reach your full potential.
-With a strong commitment to small-group teaching and the personal development of all of our students, we strive to support you in the pursuit of academic excellence.For more details and information about this course visit:
+You will also benefit from the University’s Special Collections in the library, home to over 75,000 printed materials and complemented by an environmentally controlled vault that houses rare books and manuscripts from as early as the ninth century, as well as our close links with Liverpool’s cultural institutions.
+With a strong commitment to small-group teaching and the personal development of all of our students, we strive to support you in the pursuit of academic excellence.